 2. Gently pull apart the fibers of the cotton balls to get a spider-web/cobweb appearance

-4. Place desired amount of plastic spiders within the web of cotton balls
+4. Place the desired amount of plastic spiders within the web of cotton balls

 Materials: